nasa-gibs/mrf/doc/MUG.md

 Linux, and it may fail on specific operating and file system implementations.
 It does not work on shared, network file systems like CIFS and NFS, because these file systems do not implement the file append mode correctly.

-# Types of tile compressions supported by MRF
+# Tile compression modes supported by MRF

 Tiles in an MRF are stored using one of the multiple supported packing or compression formats.
 Some of the formats are themselves standard raster formats like JPEG, TIFF or PNG, while others are only compression formats.
 The choice of the tile format is passed to the MRF driver